chernykovv/RoR-react-graphql/README.md

-# RoR-react-graphql
-GraphQL testing between react and RoR
+GraphQL implementation with Ruby on Rails and ReactJS